Davood B. Pourkargar

 Professional experience

-Davood B. Pourkargar joined the Tim Taylor Department of Chemical Engineering as an assistant professor in 2020.
-Prior to coming to K-State, he had been a senior engineer for ExxonMobil Research and Engineering, 2019-2020; a postdoctoral associate in the department of chemical engineering and materials science at the University of Minnesota, 2016-2019; and a postdoctoral researcher in the Catalysis Center for Energy Innovation and the department of chemical and biomolecular engineering at the University of Delaware, 2015-2016.
-He earned a doctoral degree from Pennsylvania State University in 2015, and M.S. and B.S. degrees from Sharif University of Technology in 2010 and 2008, respectively.
+Davood B. Pourkargar joined the Tim Taylor Department of Chemical Engineering in 2020.
+He is also a faculty researcher at the Johnson Cancer Research Center.
+Before joining K-State, he served as a senior engineer at ExxonMobil Research and Engineering (2019-2020); a postdoctoral associate in the Department of Chemical Engineering and Materials Science at the University of Minnesota (2016-2019); and a postdoctoral researcher at the Catalysis Center for Energy Innovation – a DOE Energy Frontier Research Center at the University of Delaware (2015-2016).
+He earned his doctoral degree from Pennsylvania State University in 2015 and his M.S. and B.S. degrees from Sharif University of Technology in 2010 and 2008, respectively.

 Research